-SEMA is making the 2018 Missouri EMPG application opportunity available through WebGrants, an on-line internet portal.
+SEMA is making the 2021 Missouri EMPG application opportunity available through WebGrants, an on-line internet portal for electronic grants management.
 First-time users will need to register their organizations and get approval from SEMA prior to beginning the application process.
-Registration approval within WebGrants is not automatic and is subject to review and must be approved by the EMPG
+Registration approval within WebGrants is not automatic and is subject to review and must be approved by the EMPG Program Manager.

-Program Manager.
 The WebGrants portal is open for registration at https://dpsgrants.dps.mo.gov.
-The application period is from February 1 to February 16, 2018 at 4:00 p.m.
+The application period is from March 22 to April 16, 2021 at 4:00 p.m.
+No late applications will be accepted.